Department of Labor Logo United States Department of Labor

 Civil engineers

-Though civil engineers must work in an office setting to produce their plans, they must also spend much time on site to oversee construction.
+Although civil engineers work in an office setting to produce plans, they also spend time onsite to oversee construction.

 Local government, excluding education and hospitals 10